albertoanalytics/netsuite-access-control-script/README.md

 If you're unsure about the version of NetSuite you're using, you can check it by navigating to Home > Set Preferences > General > Defaults in your NetSuite account.

-Please note that Oracle occasionally introduces breaking changes in major version updates.
-Always test scripts like these in a sandbox environment before deploying them in a production environment.
+Bear in mind that Oracle might, from time to time, incorporate changes that can cause disruptions in the course of major version updates.
+As such, it's essential to thoroughly validate scripts like these within a secure and isolated 'sandbox' environment prior to their deployment in a production setting.

 [Back to Top](#netsuite-user-access-inspection-script)

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Your pull requests are highly appreciated.
+Yet, for more significant modifications, I'd kindly ask you to initiate a conversation by opening an issue first.
+This way, we can collaborate in discussing your proposed changes and their potential impact.

 [Back to Top](#netsuite-user-access-inspection-script)